 The National Floor Safety Institute claims that slip and fall injuries are the most common worker’s compensation claim filed and are the primary cause of work-related injuries to employees over the age of 55.
 The CDC notes that five percent of workers over the age of 55 who experience a fall at work suffer a fracture which can lead to long-term permanent health challenges and even death.

 Time Limits on Filing a Work Related Slip and Fall claim

 Pennsylvania law allow three years from the date of injury to file a worker’s compensation claim.
 Injured workers who choose to wait to file are likely to lose benefits and ultimately, may lose the case.
-Contacting an attorney at Joel J. Kofsky Law immediately ensures that you are represented by top attorneys from day one.
+Contacting one of our attorneys immediately ensures that you are represented by top attorneys from day one.
 Many worker’s compensation claims are rejected when initially filed.
 This tactic is often used to dissuade workers from filing claims by requiring additional effort to pursue the claim.
-If your claim has been rejected, it is highly important you contact the offices of Joel J. Kofsky immediately to preserve the benefits you are legally entitled to receive.
+If your claim has been rejected, it is highly important you contact us immediately to preserve the benefits you are legally entitled to receive.

 When you are injured, taking care of your health and getting back to normal should be the only things on your mind.
 Worker’s compensation suits can be stressful and time consuming to handle on your own, and much of the legal language is confusing.
-Letting the professional attorneys at Joel J. Kofsky handle your claim will take away the stress, letting you get back to being healthy as soon as possible, and will ensure that the benefits you receive are adequate for your injury.
+Letting us handle your claim will take away the stress, letting you get back to being healthy as soon as possible, and will ensure that the benefits you receive are adequate for your injury.